 About the ASCC Network

 Forest managers need robust examples of how to integrate climate change adaptation into silvicultural planning and on-the-ground actions.
 The Adaptive Silviculture for Climate Change (ASCC) project is a collaborative effort to establish a series of experimental silvicultural trials across a network of different forest ecosystem types throughout the United States and Canada.
-Scientists, land managers, and a variety of partners have developed seven initial trial sites as part of this multi-region study to research long-term ecosystem responses to a range of climate change adaptation actions.
+Scientists, land managers, and a variety of partners have developed fourteen trial sites as part of this multi-region study to research long-term ecosystem responses to a range of climate change adaptation actions.

 Each trial is focused on understanding and evaluating management options designed to enable forests to respond to a changing climate.
 Site-specific treatments were developed according to local conditions and tailored to meet site-specific management objectives, while at the same time aligned under a common framework for answering questions about how different forest types will respond to future climate.